 Separation of Chairman and CEO Roles.
 Our bylaws give the board of directors the flexibility to determine whether the roles of Chairman of the Board and Chief Executive Officer should be combined or separate.
 The roles of Chief Executive Officer and Chairman are currently separate, with Mr. Gaut, our former President and Chief Executive Officer, serving as Chairman of the board of directors, and Mr. Lux serving as our current President and Chief Executive Officer.
-We believe separating these roles, while retaining Mr. Gaut in the role of Chairman, allows Mr. Lux to focus on the day-to-daymanagement of the business and on executing our strategic priorities, while also allowing Mr. Gaut to use his significant level of experience as a chief executive and board chairman in continuing to lead the board of directors and provide advice and counsel to Mr. Lux.
+In connection with Mr. Gaut's announced retirement, Mr. McShane will transition from service as Lead Independent Director to our Chairman of the Board.
+The board of directors currently believes separating these roles allows Mr. Lux to focus on the day-to-day-management of the business and on executing our strategic priorities, while also allowing the Chairman of the Board to focus on providing guidance to our Chief Executive Officer, driving accountability at the Board level, and setting the agenda for Board meetings.
+The board of directors believes that its programs for overseeing risk, as described under "Risk Oversight," would be effective under a variety of leadership frameworks.
+Accordingly, the risk oversight function of the board of directors did not significantly impact its selection of the current leadership structure.

 Strong Lead Independent Director.
 Mr. McShane is our Lead Independent Director, a position he has held since May 2017.
 As Lead Independent Director, he is responsible for serving as a liaison between the Chairman of the Board and the independent directors, and, if requested by a major stockholder, ensuring he is available for consultation and direct communication with such stockholder.
 During periods in which the roles of Chairman of the Board and Chief Executive Officer are combined, our Corporate Governance Guidelines provide that there must be a Lead Independent Director; however, our board of directors believes that the appointment of a Lead Independent Director is a governance best practice when the Chairman of the Board is not independent.
 Since the Company's initial public offering in 2012, a Lead Independent Director has been appointed at all times.
+Following Mr. Gaut's retirement, Mr. McShane will serve as Chairman of the Board and the Lead Independent Director position will not be filled.

 Executive Sessions.
 The non-management directors meet regularly in executive session without management participation before and/or after regularly scheduled board of directors meetings.
 In addition, our Corporate Governance Guidelines provide that, if the group of non-management directors includes a director who is not independent under NYSE listing standards, the independent directors will meet in executive session at least once annually.
 As Lead Independent Director, Mr. McShane presides over these meetings of the independent directors.
-In 2023, our board of directors held at least one executive session at each of its regularly scheduled meetings.
+In 2024, our board of directors held at least one executive session at each of its regularly scheduled meetings.